Florida customers sue Hershey's, claiming 'deceptive' Reese's packaging

 The Hershey Company has not responded to NPR's multiple requests for comment.

-Anthony Russo, the attorney representing the case, told NPR his firm receives dozens of calls a month for cases involving misleading advertising when it comes to products and advertising.
+Anthony Russo, the attorney representing the plaintiffs, told NPR his firm receives dozens of calls a month for cases involving misleading advertising when it comes to products and advertising.

 "I'd say about 98-99% of [the cases] we have to turn down just because we don't feel like the particular fact pattern is strong enough to pursue a case," Russo said.